9: …And the World Will Go On Without You

 “I have to.
 She’d want to know.”

-V looked behind Cyn, at the drone she’d killed for opening the curtains.
+V looked behind Cyn, at the drone she’d executed for the crime of opening the curtains.
 “Aren’t you?”

 Cyn’s head tilted at V. Confusion?
 Disappointment?
 "I would not discard any of Tessa's precious drones.
 You are safe with me.
 Pleading eyes.
 Do you trust me, V?"

 Did she?
 Cyn had never been unkind to her.
-N doted on her, and J heaped the worst of her ire upon the youngest drone.
+N doted on the little drone, and J heaped the worst of her ire upon their ‘worthless liability’.
 But really, what made Cyn any different from the rest?
 Her damaged vocalsynth, her malfunctioning servos, her oddly colored eyes?

 At least her eyes were merely cosmetically different.